 Buttercups are yellow because they contain pigments called carotenoids.
 These pigments absorb most of the colours in light but reflect the yellow part of the spectrum, making the flowers appear yellow to a viewer.

-Physicists at Cambridge University in England have discovered an important factor in the creation of a yellow skin colour by buttercups.
+Physicists at Cambridge University in England have discovered how the yellow skin colour is produced by buttercups.
 Buttercup petals have a layer of flat epidermal cells at their surface.
-These cells contain carotenoids and reflect yellow light.
+These cells contain carotenoids that reflect yellow light and absorb light of other colours.
 Unlike other common wildflowers, the petals have a second epidermal layer under the first one.
-This second layer reflects the yellow light that manages to pass through the first epidermal layer.
 The two epidermal layers are separated by air.
-The enhanced ability of buttercups to reflect yellow light produces a yellow glow on surfaces such as the skin under the chin.
+The second layer of cells reflects light that manages to pass through the first cell layer and the air without being reflected.
+The enhanced ability of buttercups to reflect yellow light produces a glow on surfaces such as the skin under the chin.

 Researchers have discovered that buttercup petals reflect ultraviolet light very well.
 We can't see this light, but insects such as the bees that pollinate the buttercup can.
 The bees fly towards the UV light that they detect while foraging for pollen and nectar.
 One Cambridge University researcher suggests that the shine on buttercup petals may look like nectar to bees.
 This may further help to attract them.

 My father was the naturalist in my family.
 He taught me my first scientific name—Bellis perennis.
 This is the name of a common European daisy that has spread to other areas, including North America.
 In Latin, Bellis means pretty and perennis means everlasting or eternal.
 The word "daisy" is thought to have arisen from the phrase "day's eye", referring to the fact that the daisy flower opens up during the day but closes at night.
 The common daisy is also known as the lawn daisy and the English daisy.
 In my area, daisies begin to bloom in spring before buttercups do and are always a welcome sight.